Chart Color Schemes

 Prospect Vale - Blackstone is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Prospect Vale - Blackstone, as per the latest Census evaluation, 82.8% of dwellings were houses while 17.2% comprised semi-detached homes, apartments, and other types.
-This is similar to Non-Metro Tas., which had 82.1% houses and 17.9% other dwellings.
-Home ownership in Prospect Vale - Blackstone stood at 41.6%, with mortgaged dwellings at 34.8% and rented ones at 23.5%.
+In Prospect Vale - Blackstone, as per the latest Census, 82.8% of dwellings were houses while 17.2% consisted of semi-detached homes, apartments, and other types.
+This is similar to Non-Metro Tas., where 82.1% were houses and 17.9% were other dwellings.
+Home ownership in Prospect Vale - Blackstone stood at 41.6%, with mortgaged properties at 34.8% and rented ones at 23.5%.
 The median monthly mortgage repayment was $1,500, higher than Non-Metro Tas.'s average of $1,300.
-The median weekly rent in the area was $300, slightly above Non-Metro Tas.'s figure of $280.
-Nationally, Prospect Vale - Blackstone's mortgage repayments were lower at $1,500 compared to Australia's average of $1,863, and rents were substantially lower at $300 versus the national figure of $375.
+Median weekly rent in the area was $300 compared to $280 in Non-Metro Tas.
+Nationally, Prospect Vale - Blackstone's mortgage repayments were lower at $1,500 versus Australia's average of $1,863, and rents were substantially lower at $300 compared to the national figure of $375.

 Frequently Asked Questions - Housing